Growl of Clown: History

-Furthermore, Growl of Clown became a well-known metal music band in Mongolia and created a Deathcore fanbase.
+Furthermore, Growl of Clown became a well-known metal music band in Mongolia and created a deathcore fanbase.
 In 2015, on the band's first anniversary, they organized an event called "Wake Up" and invited more than 100 people, including the metalcore band Break the Cycle.
 Furthermore, “Wake Up” has expanded to include festivals, regardless of live music, and has become an annual winter event.
-Their goal was to expand the festival to include live music, bring the world's biggest bands to Mongolia, and increase the number of live music lovers.
+Their goal was to expand the festival to include live music, bring the world's biggest bands to Mongolia, and grow of live music audience.

 Other highlights of the group were its participation in music festivals in Mongolia and abroad.
-The band has been participating in the Playtime live music festival, which is held in Mongolia every summer.
+The band has participated in the Playtime live music festival, which is held in Mongolia every summer.
 They also participated in the Metal Hail Festival in Irkutsk, Russia in 2018, the Nine Treasures Concert in Hohhot, China, and the Zandari Festa Music Festival in South Korea in 2019.